SSL implementation and credential provisioning

-Deep Security Manager treats all connections to Agents/Appliances in a similar way.
-If the Agent has not been activated, a limited set of interactions are possible.
-If the Agent has been activated (either by an administrator or via the agent-initiated activation feature), the full set of interactions are enabled.
-The Deep Security Manager acts as an HTTP client in all cases, no matter how the connection was initiated.
-Agents/Appliances cannot ask for data or initiate operations themselves.
-The Manager requests information such as events and status, invokes operations, or pushes configuration to the Agent.
-This security domain is highly controlled to ensure that Agents/Appliances have no access to Deep Security Manager or its host.
+The Deep Security Agent may initiate communication to Deep Security Manager or it may be contacted by the manager if the computer object is set to operate in bi-directional mode.
+Deep Security Manager treats all connections to agents in a similar way.
+If the agent has not been activated, a limited set of interactions are possible.
+If the agent has been activated (either by an administrator or via the agent-initiated activation feature), the full set of interactions are enabled.
+The Deep Security Manager acts as an HTTP client in all cases, regardless of whether it was the client when forming the TCP connection.
+Agents cannot ask for data or initiate operations themselves.
+The manager requests information such as events and status, invokes operations, or pushes configuration to the agent.
+This security domain is highly controlled to ensure that agents have no access to Deep Security Manager or its host.

-The Deep Security Agent may initiate communication to Deep Security Manager or it may be contacted by the Manager if the computer object is set to operate in bi-directional mode.
-Like the Manager, the Agent uses two different contexts for the connection.
-Before activation, the Agent accepts the bootstrap certificate to form the SSL or TLS channel.
-After authentication, mutual authentication is required to initiate the connection.
-For mutual authentication, the Manager's certificate is sent to the Agent and the Agent's certificate is sent to the Manager.
-The Agent validates that the certificates come from the same certificate authority (which is the Deep Security Manager) before privileged access is granted.
-As mentioned earlier, once the SSL channel is established, the Agent acts as the server for the HTTP communication.
-It has limited access to the Manager and can only respond to requests.
-The communication channel provides authentication, confidentiality (through encryption), and integrity (through the TLS protocol).
+Once the secure channel is established, the agent acts as the server for the HTTP communication.
+It has limited access to the manager and can only respond to requests.
+The secure channel provides authentication, confidentiality through encryption, and integrity.
 The use of mutual authentication protects against man-in-the-middle (MiTM) attacks where the SSL communication channel is proxied through a malicious third party.
 Within the stream, the inner content uses GZIP and the configuration is further encrypted using PKCS #7.